kittykatattack/learningPixi/README.md

   renderer.render(stage);
 }
 ```
+(Note: In this example,
+`Sprite` is an alias for `PIXI.Sprite`, and `TextureCache` is an
+alias for `PIXI.utils.TextureCache`, as described earlier.
+I'll be
+using alias that follow this same format for all Pixi objects and
+methods in the example code from now on.)

 These two new lines of code will move the cat 96 pixels to the right,
 and 96 pixels down.
 Here's the result: